 The Company received a number of services from related parties.
-The related party activities which the Company now has are as follows:
+The Company has an agreements with:

-- The Company has an agreement with AXA Investment Managers Paris for the provision of derivative management Services - The Company has an agreement with Architas Solutions formerly AXA Life Invest Services Limited for the provision of dynamic hedging strategies. - The Company has an agreement with AXA Investment Managers London for the provision of investment management advice. - The Company has an agreement with AXA MPS Assicurazioni Vita for the provision of risk management Services. - The Company has an agreement with MPS Capital Services for the provision of structured policyholder products. - The Company has a distribution agreement with Banca Monte dei Paschi di Siena (BMPS) and pays commissions in respect of new and ongoing business. - The Company has an agreement with AXA Italia Servizi for the provision of IT services. - The Company has an agreement with AXA MPS Assicurazioni Vita whereby the Company provides investment management advice for unit linked investment funds.
+- AXA Investment Managers Paris for the provision of derivative management Services - Architas Solutions for the provision of dynamic hedging strategies and provision of investment support services for iProtect. - Architas Multimanager Europe for the reimbursement of shared office space and associated costs. - AXA Investment Managers London for the provision of investment management advice. - AXA MPS Assicurazioni Vita for the provision of risk management Services. - MPS Capital Services for the provision of structured policyholder products. - Banca Monte dei Paschi di Siena (BMPS) and pays commissions in respect of new and ongoing business. - AXA Italia Servizi for the provision of IT services. - AXA MPS Assicurazioni Vita whereby the Company provides investment management advice for unit linked investment funds.